-7 Struggles The City Girl Who's A Homebody Understands
+7 Struggles Every City Girl Who's A Homebody At Heart Can Only Understand

 When your heart belongs in two places at once, it can be a difficult hurdle to overcome.

 Each half is tugging in opposite directions, and you're not entirely sure how to cope.